Invincible1602/feedbacksystem/README.md

 - **API Endpoints:**
   - `/classify/` – Accepts feedback and company name, performs analysis, and updates analytics.
   - `/analytics/` – Retrieves analytics data.
 Optionally filters data by company.
-  - `/reset/` – Resets the analytics data for a specified company.
+  - `/reset/` – (For testing purposes only) Resets the analytics data for a specified company.
+Note: In the final product, this endpoint will be removed or secured since resetting will delete stored data.
 - `/` – Health check endpoint confirming that the API is running.

 ## Prerequisites